av8ramit/caprende/README.md

 Each Question object is assigned to a SubCategory.
 This application also contains the QuestionResponse object.
 For every Question in a Course that a user answers, a QuestionResponse object is created.
 Based on the set of a user's QuestionResponse objects we create an analysis report.

+#### <i class="icon-file"></i> users

+This contains the main MyUser and UserProfile class.
+The UserProfile class is a ForeignKey object of the MyUser class.
+The MyUser class overwrites django-allauth default user class.
+The UserProfile class contains all the personal information regarding the user.
+The MyUser class contains the email, password, and username.

 #### <i class="icon-file"></i> comments

 In this module we have a Comments object.
 Users can post comments on different Questions to help each other figure out the answer.

+#### <i class="icon-file"></i> notifications

+This is the basic notifications application.
+It allows comment notifications and admins to create notifications for different users based on new events.

 #### <i class="icon-file"></i> contact